onflow/fcl-js/packages/fcl/src/wallet-provider-spec/authorization-function.md

   return {
     addr, // The address of the Flow Account this signature was produced for. keyId, // The keyId for which key was used to produce the signature.
-    signature: produceSignature(...) // The hex encoded string representing the signature of the message.
+    signature: produceSignature(message) // The hex encoded string representing the signature of the message.
   }
 }
 ```

+This signing function is one that coould be returned from the Authroization Function as the signingFunction in its returned data structure.